-You could have a good story and a good grammar, but the syntax fails you.
+You could have a good story and good grammar, but the syntax fails you.
 For example, narrative and values have not been translated into behaviours, or this has been done badly.
 Most value systems that pretend to have a behavioural translation don’t have one.
 They have a sort of circular thinking in place, articulated in tons of words.

-Integrity translated as ‘we will be honest and speak the truth, will be genuine and authentic’ is an example.This is not a behavioural translation, it is a dictionary of synonymous in one line.
+Integrity translated as ‘we will be honest and speak the truth, we will be genuine and authentic’ is an example.This is not a behavioural translation, it is a dictionary of synonymous in one line.

-If you have trust as value, for example, you must describe behaviours that generate trust, such as ‘keep promises’, instead of a rich semantic articulation of the 200 ways to explain trust with different words.
+If you have trust as a value, for example, you must describe behaviours that generate trust, such as ‘keep promises’, instead of a rich semantic articulation of the 200 ways to explain trust with different words.

 In my experience, when those behavioural translations are done by copywriters or a creative agencies, very often they miss the point.
 Not that those words are not beautiful or attractive or motivating, but often they are not behaviours.
 Buying a Thesaurus dictionary would be much cheaper.

 Behaviours must have an unequivocal meeting.
 There can be no possibility that three of you go home after a good debate and agreement ‘on behaviours’ with three different interpretations.